bunnusrabbitus/test-repo/RPM protocol.md

   1. Ensure that cells are no more than 70% confluent.
   2. Place your virus on ice.
   3. Aspirate media from each well and rinse one time with PBS containing 2 mM MgCl2 (PBS+).
-  4. To a 24 well plate add 150 µl (t.v.)
-PBS+ containing virus.
+  4. To a 24 well plate add 150 µl (total volume) PBS+ containing virus.
 Incubate virus-infected cells at RT for 1 h with rocking every 10 minutes.
   5. At the end of infection, aspirate virus and rinse once with PBS+.
 Add 500 µl of warmed media.
 Place cells in incubator at 37°C for desired time.

 3.	**Ribopuromycylation with co-extract fix (to localize active translation using Puromycin)**